LiveRamp/kube_deploy_tools/documentation/setup.md

 ### How do the Maven targets work?

-The `<skip.kdt.docker>` and `<skip.kdt.kubernetes>` flags enable generating and pushing Docker and Kubernetes release artifacts on `mvn deploy -Pjenkins`.
+The `<skip.kdt.docker>` and `<skip.kdt.kubernetes>` flags enable generating and pushing Docker and Kubernetes release artifacts on `clean deploy -Pjenkins`.

 In Jenkins master builds, this means pushing Docker images to ECR and pushing rendered Kubernetes manifests to Artifactory.

-In Jenkins PR builds where `mvn verify -Pjenkins` is generally used, currently:
-- Docker images will not be build nor pushed, and
-- Kubernetes manifests will not be rendered nor published.
+In Jenkins PR builds, we recommend using the following mvn arguments:
+`clean deploy -Dsnapshot.version=1.0-${ghprbSourceBranch}-SNAPSHOT -Pjenkins`

+In both cases, especially when running on `docker2` slave type, remember to set the following:
+* Maven advanced settings
+* Global settings.xml file: use provided settings.xml file
+* Select 'for internal publishing (***REMOVED***)'

+Otherwise you will get an error when mvn tries to publish artifacts to Artifactory.

 When working locally, use the plain `bundle` commands directly.
 For example: